RECENT MINDFULNESS PAINTINGS

 My Stabilizing Force

 Some might say that I have put my hopes in the wrong thing.
 How can creative process be my stabilizing force?
 It is through creative process that my spirituality speaks.
 Some meditate.
 Some pray.
 Some journal.
 Some study.
 I do these things, too.
 When I create, all I have put my hope in speaks.
 Art is not my God.
 Art is how I experience God.
 I have not turned my back on who I have always put my hope in.
 My spiritual experience is rooted in the constant, never ending voice I hear inside my heart and mind.
 God is still speaking.
 Jesus still guides me.
 What I hear spills forth on my canvas.
-What I hear is that this season will end, and hope is here.
-This canvas I just painted on promises that April showers will give way to a new season filled with hope.
+What I hear is the beautiful moments, so I grab and paint them.
+In this painting, I see the beauty of the tomatoes in my father’s garden.
+I see the beauty in the way they ripened on the windowsill.
+I see the beauty in how my dad and I would share a glass of wine and enjoy simple things like wine and tomatoes.
 This is what I am mindful of in the present moment.

 Creative Process is My Lynchpin